9 Generating gibberish with unigrams

 # Now we'll encode the train set and get the frequencies of each token.

-encoding_counts = np.ones(len(tokenizer.tokens))
+encoding_counts = np.zeros(len(tokenizer.tokens))

 for encoding in tokenizer.encode_batch(train_df["review"]):